LiamD88/secure_plus/README.md

 ### Home Page

-There are two main features on the home page, the parallax effect images which is noticeable on desktop screens which you can scoll up and down.
-The second feature is the text in the centre of the page using the company name which has an animation effect.
+There are two main features on the home page, the parallax effect images which is noticeable on desktop screens which you can scroll up and down.
+The second feature is the text in the center of the page using the company name which has an animation effect.

 ### About Page

-This page is mainly comprised of txt.
-There is a google map at the bottom of the page with a ficticious address to show the location of the company and there is also a clickable link which will bring you to the contact us page to send a contact request.
+This page is mainly composed of text.
+There is a google map at the bottom of the page with a fictitious address to show the location of the company and there is also a clickable link which will bring you to the contact us page to send a contact request.

 ### Services Page

-This has three main feature, the first is a carousel at the top of the page which will cycle through 3 seperate images.
-There is some text in the middle of the page to list services but the main feature being the 3 cards at the bottom of the page which have a hover effect when you move across them and have clicable links to purchase a service.
+This has three main features, the first is a carousel at the top of the page which will cycle through 3 separate images.
+There is some text in the middle of the page to list services but the main feature being the 3 cards at the bottom of the page which have a hover effect when you move across them and have clickable links to purchase a service.

 ### Register/Login Page

-Both these pages have the same feature, on the register page you have a form to fill in to register your details and the log in page is similar in that you fill in a form with your details to log in.
+Both these pages have the same feature, on the register page you have a form to fill in to register your details and the login page is similar in that you fill in a form with your details to log in.

 ### Cart Page

-This page has one main feature in the centre of the page a card with two buttons one to continue to the checkout and one to clear the cart.
+This page has one main feature in the center of the page a card with two buttons one to continue to the checkout and one to clear the cart.

 ### Checkout Page